neondatabase/website/content/docs/guides/manage-database-access.md

 ---
-title: Manage roles and database access
+title: Manage database access
-subtitle: Learn how to manage roles and database access in Neon
+subtitle: Learn how to manage database access in Neon
 enableTableOfContents: true
 updatedOn: '2023-09-15T13:00:43Z'
 ---

-This guide describes how to manage roles and database access in Neon.
+This guide describes how to manage database access in Neon.

 ## Understanding roles in Neon